marsyas/marsyas/MIREX/README_2010.txt

 Resulting soundExample.output will be saved in the same directory of the onsets executable.

+-------------- MIREX 2010 Audio Tempo Estimation ------------------
+(use REVISION_NUMBER: 4202)

+./tempo soundFile.wav -f output_filename.txt

+output_filename contains the output (two tempi and their relative strength tab-separated) of the tempo estimation.

 ------------- MIREX 2010 Audio Beat Tracking Tasks ---------------------
 (use REVISION_NUMBER: 4194))